Zimmerman, Turner lead Nats to 2-1 victory over Diamondbacks (May 03, 2017) | FOX Sports

 Zimmerman, Turner lead Nats to 2-1 victory over Diamondbacks (May 03, 2017)

+WASHINGTON (AP) Jacob Turner never imagined his first win in Washington would come like this.

-WASHINGTON (AP) Ryan Zimmerman had two hits and doubled in the go-ahead run, Jacob Turner worked four innings of scoreless relief and the Washington Nationals beat the Arizona Diamondbacks 2-1 on Wednesday night.
+Turner pitched four innings of scoreless relief to save a depleted bullpen, Ryan Zimmerman doubled in the go-ahead run in the sixth inning and the Nationals beat the Arizona Diamondbacks 2-1 on Wednesday night.

-Hours after he was named the NL player of the month for April, Zimmerman recorded multiple hits for a career-high sixth straight game and stretched his hitting streak to 10 games.
+”I don’t think I’ve ever thrown four out of the bullpen,” said Turner (1-0), who before this outing appeared headed to the rotation. ”So I wouldn’t say you come in expecting that, no.”

+Zimmerman finished 2 for 3 to set a career high with his sixth straight multihit game.

-Left-hander Gio Gonzalez drove in Washington’s other run with a third-inning groundout.
+Left-hander Gio Gonzalez drove in Washington’s other run with a third-inning groundout, making up for an uneven outing that included eight strikeouts and a career high-tying seven walks.

-Turner (1-0) replaced Gonzalez in the sixth and finished out the game, striking out four and allowing two hits.
+”I can’t explain that line,” said Gonzalez, who allowed three hits but threw 105 pitches. ”I don’t know what to say.”

-Robbie Ray (2-2) struck out 10 against the team that drafted and signed him in 2010 but allowed two runs and four hits over six innings.
-His effort helped the Diamondbacks set a major league record by recording 10 or more strikeouts in nine consecutive games.
+Robbie Ray (2-2) struck out 10 against the team that drafted and signed him in 2010, but allowed two runs and four hits over six innings.
+He helped the Diamondbacks set a major league record by recording 10 or more strikeouts in nine consecutive games.

-Ray fanned his first five batters, including Zimmerman in the cleanup spot.
+”It was really unfortunate,” manager Torey Lovullo said of Ray, who is tied for the major league lead with 49 strikeouts. ”We just didn’t execute behind him in a couple of key situations and unfortunately we couldn’t score some runs.”

+Washington optioned Joe Ross to Triple-A Syracuse on Tuesday, with Turner the likely candidate to replace him as a starter.

+Instead, he came on for Gonzalez and cruised, allowing only two hits while striking out four to aid a bullpen that had to work eight innings over its previous two games.

+”If we (went) extra innings, they had us outmanned pitching wise, and so we had to make a decision, `Do we stick with Turner?”’
+Nationals manager Dusty Baker said. ”It was a lot easier decision since we were home with the last at-bat.”

-Zimmerman singled in the fourth, and then with two out in the sixth, he ripped Ray’s 2-2 slider beyond center fielder A.J.
-Pollock to score Bryce Harper from first.
+After Turner’s first inning, Zimmerman ripped Ray’s 2-2 slider beyond center fielder A.J.
+Pollock to score Bryce Harper from first with two outs.

-That provided enough cushion for Turner, who was expected to slide into the starting rotation after Washington optioned Joe Ross to Triple-A Syracuse on Tuesday.
+After a clean top of seventh, Baker sent Turner to the plate rather than a pinch hitter.

+”Once I batted for myself, I felt like I should finish the game,” Turner said.

 TRAINERS ROOM

-Diamondbacks: David Peralta (illness) was out of the starting lineup for a second day, but manager Torey Lovullo expected him to start in the series finale Thursday. … RHP Shelby Miller’s Tommy John surgery has been scheduled for May 10. … RHP Jake Barrett (shoulder) and LHP Steve Hathaway (shoulder) were scheduled to make appearances at Double-A Jackson.
+Diamondbacks: David Peralta (illness) was out of the starting lineup for a second day, but Lovullo expected him to start in the series finale Thursday. … RHP Shelby Miller’s Tommy John surgery has been scheduled for May 10.

 Nationals: INF Stephen Drew (hamstring) did hitting and fielding drills but won’t go on a rehab assignment until after he’s resumed running at full speed.